justin-vocke/justin-vocke/README.md

 - 👋 Hi, I’m @justin-vocke
 - 👀 I’m interested in building rich apps with the C#/.NET/React/SQL Server stack, or the MERN stack.
-- 🌱 I’m currently working in the C#/ASP.NEt stack but still love learning advanced full-stack MERN, software architecture, and other frameworks/libraries.
+- 🌱 I’m currently working in the C#/.NET stack but still love learning advanced full-stack MERN, software architecture, and other frameworks/libraries.
-- 💞️ I’m looking to collaborate on ... edtech/health apps/sites.
+- 💞️ I’m looking to collaborate on ... edtech, health, fintech, anything with a goal of helping others.
 - 📫 How to reach me ...

 <!---